snowplow/snowplowanalytics.com/_posts/2018-02-02-using-data-to-drive-product-development/index.md

 ---

-<h2 id="more about process">What does successful use of data to drive the product development process like?
+<h2 id="more about process">What does successful use of data to drive the product development process look like?
 It’s much more about process and culture than it is about technology.</h2>

 There’s no getting around it - product analytics matters.
 As we’ve [already explored][product1], [intelligent use of data as an integral part of the product development process is often the differentiator between successful and unsuccessful products][product2].
 Unfortunately, putting data at the heart of the product development process is hard and the obstacles are not always what you might think.